Phone Farm vs Cloud Phone: The Real Cost Comparison

 | Most underestimated cost | Labor and recovery | Buying the wrong architecture for the use case |

-This is more realistic for teams that think like infrastructure operators, not just buyers of a tool.
+This is more realistic for teams that think like infrastructure operators, not just users of a tool.

-- hardware CapEx would create sunk-cost risk, or
+- hardware CapEx exposure that would create sunk-cost risk, or

-- the business wants to scale without building an internal farm team.
+- growth plans that do not justify building an internal farm team.

 For many professional operators, the cloud phone advantage is not just price.
 It is the removal of infrastructure drag.